pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/2. Best practices/Library and Dependency Apps.md

 >[!summary]
->Library and dependency apps streamline code management in Dynamics 365 Business Central by sharing common code across multiple applications.
+>Library and dependency apps streamline code management in Dynamics 365 [[Business Central]] by sharing common code across multiple applications.
 Understanding their installation and management is crucial for effective application development and maintenance.

 #### Definitions
 - **Library App**: A non-visible app that contains shared code used by other apps, which is automatically managed and installed by Business Central.
-- **Dependency App**: Similar to a library app but listed on AppSource, requiring the installation of another app it depends on.
+- **Dependency App**: Similar to a library app but listed on [[AppSource]], requiring the installation of another app it depends on.

 >[!info] Role of Library Apps
-- Serve as a central repository for common code that multiple AppSource apps can utilize, enhancing maintainability and consistency.
+- Serve as a central repository for common code that multiple [[AppSource]] apps can utilize, enhancing maintainability and consistency.

 >[!bug] Challenges with Update Mechanisms
 - Current systems do not automatically update library apps when the main app is updated, potentially leading to compatibility issues.